jvivar2383/jvivar2383/README.md

 Projects I am currently working on include:

 - Mixing Layer Height and its Effects on Pollutants during NYC's Heat Wave event.
--Algorithm Optimization to Accurately measure Mixing Layer Height Levels using Doppler Lidar Technology.
+- Algorithm Optimization to Accurately measure Mixing Layer Height Levels using Doppler Lidar Technology.
--Community College Learning outcomes in The Bronx.
+- Community College Learning outcomes in The Bronx.

 You can also find me at: